 The White Villages of the Andalucía Region can be seen from every vantage at the Alhambra

-The Water Features at the Gardens of the Alhambra
+The Water Features at the Alhambra

 To think that more than seven hundred years ago the Moors had already figured out how to bring running water from the Sierra Nevada Mountains using hydrolysis and sophisticated plumbing to the Alhambra complex for their gardens, their kitchens, baths, and pools is truly mind-blowing!!

-The flower gardens at the Alhambra
+The flowers at the Alhambra

-A look at the interior courtyards and rooms of the spectacular Alhambra.
+The interior courtyards of the Alhambra.